textileio/go-threads/store/README.md

 within this model.
 They also provide read/write transactions which have _serializable isolation_ within the `Store` scope.

+*Indexes*

+Models support indexes for faster queries on schema-defined fields.
+When registering a new schema (and defining a Model), a caller may supply a list of field paths to index on.
+This creates an Index, which can be used to speed up queries at the expense of additional storage and compute on entity creation and updates.
+For stores with a small number of entities, it may not be worth the added overhead, so as always avoid optimizing your queries until you need it!

+Insertion with indexes costs approximately twice as much as without (depending on the complexity and frequency of a given index), whereas updates are only slightly more costly (almost identical in most cases).
+Depending on the underlying data distribution, queries can be greater than an order of magnitude faster.
+This depends on many factors, including the size of the store (i.e., number of entities), the uniqueness of the indexed field, and the complexity of the query.
+For example, in our benchmark tests using a relatively simple Model and a relatively small store size (i.e., ~5000 entities), the query speedup for a simple OR-based equality test is ~10x.
+See `store/bench_test.go` for details or to run the benchmarks yourself.

 #### EventCodec
 This is an internal component not available in the public API.